How To Prevent Costly Tax Mistakes With Stock Compensation And Company Shares:

 - Search for advisors by geographical area, type of advisor, years of experience, minimum portfolio size, and other key criteria.

 - Look up resources for performing background checks on advisors.

 Searching AdvisorFind is free and does not require registration at myStockOptions.com.

 Articles, Annotated Diagrams, Videos, And Podcasts On Tax Returns With Stock Compensation

 The list below summarizes our exclusive articles, FAQs, diagrams, videos, and podcasts on tax-return topics relating to stock compensation.

 FORM 8949 AND SCH.
 D DIAGRAMS: How To Report Sales Of Company Stock

-Learn how to report your sales of company stock on Form 8949 and Schedule D of IRS Form 1040.
-Our comprehensive guide to tax-return reporting features our annually popular FAQs with annotated diagrams of the IRS forms.
+Understand how to report your sales of company stock on Form 8949 and Schedule D of IRS Form 1040.
+Our comprehensive guide to tax-return reporting features our popular FAQs with annotated diagrams of the IRS forms.
 Covered topics include sales of stock from nonqualified stock options, incentive stock options, restricted stock, restricted stock units, performance shares, employee stock purchase plans, and stock appreciation rights.

 ARTICLE: 12 Tax-Return Mistakes To Avoid With Stock Options And ESPPs

 Puzzled by your W-2 or 1099-B?
 Don't know how and where to report sales of company stock on your tax return?
 Get insightful tips to avoid errors that can prove costly!